sathishc/flutter-amplify/README.md

 Next launch the emulator from Android Studio and click on the 'Run' or 'Debug' icon to build and deploy the app in an emulator.

-You should now be able to see the app in the emulator and interact with it
+You should now be able to see the app in the emulator and interact with it.
+Though we can created todo items, these are not saved in a database and hence lost when we restart the app.
+Next we will see how these can be saved in a database.

 ## Integrate to a backend using Amplify